6,900,000 children in need of humanitarian assistance

 Summary

-More than 17.2 million people in the earthquake affected areas are in need of drinking water, food, health care, and shelter.
+The Earthquake affected more than 17.2 million people in many areas and are in need of drinking water, food, health care, and shelter.

 BANGKOK (AP) — Long-shot efforts to find survivors from Myanmar’s devastating March 28 earthquake were winding down Monday, as rescue efforts were supplanted by increasing relief and recovery activity.
 The death toll surpassed 3,600 and was still climbing.